DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ```

 The shell allows you to dialog with a local workstation: this assumes that you are physically present in the same room as the machine.

+You can also run a shell on a remote computer.

 ---